awslabs/LISA/lib/docs/config/config-generator.md

 ### Prebuilt Assets

-If you're using prebuilt assets from `@amzn/lisa-adc`, the generator automatically configures:
+If you're using prebuilt assets from `awslabs-lisa`, the generator automatically configures:

 - Lambda layer paths
 - Web app assets path